gabriel-guelfi/splitphp/README.md

 That's it!
 If you're interested to learn further about setting up Nginx Server Blocks visit the Nginx Official Documentation (https://nginx.org/en/docs/)

-### The I/O cycle ###
+### The Request/Response cycle ###
-A web application functions mainly through request/response cycles("I/O" refers to "Input"/"output"): the *client* makes a request, sending data to the *cloud server*, the server process that data and responds to the *client* with more data, which can be, HTML, XML, JSON or even just status information.
+A web application functions mainly through request/response cycles: the *client* makes a request, sending data to the *cloud server*, the server process that data and responds to the *client* with more data, which can be, HTML, XML, JSON or even just status information.

 **DynamoPHP** works on *server-side*, processing the requests, basically in this order:
 1. Server receives the request and calls System(the entry point class of Dynamo)